Loose Change: Heady stuff

 Mr. Downie has issued a personal apology to Mr. McAmmond, which really hasn't been a successful defense since stealing crayons in the first grade, but you have to give the man credit for at least trying.

-comes the excruciating part, which is more painful and has effects that linger long after Dean's stars stop spinning and his birds once again nest.
+And now comes the excruciating part, which is more painful and has effects that linger long after Dean's stars stop spinning and his birds once again nest.
 That part being the glut of self-proclaimed pundits who will stress, ad nauseum, that (a) there is no room for this kind of act in the game and (b) the league needs to come down hard on Steve Downie to once, and for all, rid this from the sport.

 Imagine the men of power in the league offices right now: Â“Well, we weren't going to do much about this whole affair, but then had a change of heart after what that guy said about it on SportsDesk.Â”